FOR IMMEDIATE RELEASE:May 16, 2022

 “I want to thank Commissioner Molina and I am happy to be joining DOC because I have a lot more to give,” said Mr. Brereton.
 “It is a privilege and an honor to be called upon to help one of the largest jail systems in the United States, one filled with highly talented and driven people who deserve the best working conditions and organization.
 I am going to do everything I can to help bring that to them.”

 “Superintendent Brereton presented ambitious and attainable goals which helped to move the goals of the department forward,” said Luis R. Marshall, retired DOCCS Supervising Superintendent.
-“He consistently treated both staff and inmates with dignity and respect, regardless of the circumstances we were encountering.
+“He consistently treated both staff and persons in custody with dignity and respect, regardless of the circumstances we were encountering.
 He always handled crisis management in a precise and objective manner, without deviating from the rules, regulations and policies.
-He spent countless hours trying to keep the operation safe for staff, also the inmate population.”
+He spent countless hours trying to keep the operation safe for staff, also the person in custody population.”

 “Mr. Brereton is the consummate corrections professional,” said Dawson Brown, retired Superintendent of Groveland Correctional Facility, who worked with Mr. Brereton at Sing Sing.
-“His command of procedures to ensure safety of inmates and staff alike is extraordinary.
+“His command of procedures to ensure safety of persons in custody and staff alike is extraordinary.
 I am confident that his professional leadership abilities and corrections knowledge and experience will be an asset as he takes over this new role."

 The New York City Department of Correction (DOC) is dedicated to creating a safe and supportive environment while providing individuals in our care with a path to successfully re-enter their communities.